How Many Pages Will My Cartridge Print?

 The exact figure stated next to page yield/duty cycle on a cartridge’s product description will be based on ‘page coverage.’
 A measurement enforced by the Office of Fair Trading, this is the amount of ink/toner used on a page, based on the type of text, images, borders etc. Commonly page yield/duty cycle is based on 5% page coverage (our post from June 2014 explains exactly what this means and what it looks like).

-So this makes it incredibly difficult to put an exact number on the amount of pages you can expect to print from one cartridge.
+So this makes it incredibly difficult to put an exact number on the amount of pages you can expect to print from one cartridge and answer the question of “How many pages will my cartridge print?”
 An analogy we love and that we tell our customers to think about when it comes to this is that it’s like the miles per gallon (MPG) figure of your car.
 The brochure your car came with might state that it can achieve 60 MPG, for example, but factors such as the distance you drive, how you drive, tyre pressures etc. can all cause that figure to fluctuate.

 So what things can impact on the page yield/duty cycle of your cartridge?